MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 2. In the **Install Dynamics 365 Guides** dialog box, select an environment, select the **I agree to the terms of service** check box, and then select **Install**.

+   > [!NOTE]
+   > If you don't see your environment and you have a valid Guides license, you might have installed Dynamics 365 Guides on a trial environment that has expired.
+You can go to the  [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), select your trial environment, and switch it to a production environment.

     ![Install Dynamics 365 Guides dialog box.](media/solution-install.PNG "Install Dynamics 365 Guides dialog box")

     In the Power Platform admin center, the following message is shown: "Dynamics 365 Guides installation started at \<*time*\>, \<*date*\> by \<*name*\> Account."